salihozkara/MetricHunter/doc/UserGuide.md

 ## Installation

 Go to MetricHunter [releases page](https://github.com/salihozkara/MetricHunter/releases), click on Assets at the bottom to show the files available in the release.
-Please use the appropriate the MetricHunter installer that matches your machine's architecture.
+Please use the appropriate the MetricHunter executable that matches your machine's architecture.
 For most, it is x64.
+There are also different published executable releases considering the runt-time dependencies.
+One of them is a larger file that includes the dotnet dependencies embedded whereas the other one is a smaller file.
+If the smaller file is chosen, then the responsibility of providing a run-time environment with the dotnet dependency delegated to the user.
+A user can choose to download either one to execute the tool.

 After downloading the executable, run it.
 You can launch MetricHunter by using the exe file.